-These payments are included in your out-of-pocket costs Your out-of-pocket costs include the payments listed below (as long as they are for Part D coverage and you followed the rules for drug coverage that are explained in Chapter 5): ☐ The amount you pay for drugs when you are in any of the following drug payment stages: ° The Initial Coverage Stage ° The Coverage Gap Stage Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.
-It matters who pays: ☐ If you make these payments yourself , they are included in your out-of-pocket costs. ☐ These payments are also included if they are made on your behalf by certain other individuals or organizations.
+These payments are included in your out-of-pocket costs our out-of-pocket costs include the payments listed below (as long as they are for Part D covered drugs and you followed the rules for drug coverage that are explained in Chapter 5): ☐ The amount you pay for drugs when you are in any of the following drug payment stages: ☐ The Initial Coverage Stage ☐ The Coverage Gap Stage □ Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan. t matters who pays: ☐ If you make these payments yourself, they are included in your out-of-pocket costs. □ These payments are also included in your out-of-pocket costs if they are made on your behalf by certain other individuals or organizations .
 This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
-Payments made by Medicare's "Extra Help" Program are also included.
-Some payments made by the Medicare Coverage Gap Discount Program are included.
+Payments made by Medicare's "Extra Help" Program are also included. □ Some payments made by the Medicare Coverage Gap Discount Program are included in your out-of-pocket costs.
 The amount the manufacturer pays for your brand name drugs is included.
-But the amount the plar pays for your generic drugs is not included.
-Moving on to the Catastrophic Coverage Stage: When you (or those paying on your behalf) have spent a total of \$7,400 in out-of-pocket costs within the plan year, you will move from the Coverage Gap Stage to the Catastrophic Coverage Stage.
-These payments are not included in your out-of-pocket costs Your out-of-pocket costs do not include any of these types of payments: ☐ Drugs you buy outside the United States and its territories. ☐ Drugs that are not covered by our plan. ☐ Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. ☐ Prescription drugs covered by Part A or Part B. Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan.
-Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. $\hfill \square$ Payments made by the plan for your brand or generic drugs while in the Coverage Gap. ☐ Payments for your drugs that are made by group health plans including employer health plans.
+But the amount the plan pays for your generic drugs is not included.
+Moving on to the Catastrophic Coverage Stage: When you (or those paying on your behalf) have spent a total of \$8,000 in out-of-pocket costs within the plan year, you will move from the Coverage Gap Stage to the Catastrophic Coverage Stage.
+1 These payments are not included in your out-of-pocket costs our out-of-pocket costs do not include any of these types of payments: □ Drugs you buy outside the United States and its territories. □Drugs that are not covered by our plan. □ Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. □ Prescription drugs covered by Part A or Part B. □ Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan.
+Payments you make toward prescription drugs not normally covered in a Medicare Prescription 1

-□ Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs.
+□ Payments made by the plan for your brand or generic drugs while in the Coverage Gap.

-□ Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).

-Reminder: If any other organization such as the ones listed above pays part or all of your out-of-pocket costs for drugs, you are required to tell our plan by calling Customer Service.

-How can you keep track of your out-of-pocket total?

-- □ We will help you.
-The Part D EOB report you receive includes the current amount of your out-of-pocket costs.
-When this amount reaches \$7,400, this report will tell you that you have left the Coverage Gap Stage and have moved on to the Catastrophic Coverage Stage. - ☐ Make sure we have the information we need.
+□Payments for your drugs that are made by group health plans including employer health plans. □ Payments for your drugs that are made by group nealth plans including employer health plans. □ Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs. □ Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).
+Reminder : If any other organization such as the ones listed above pays part or all of your out-of-pocket costs for drugs, you are required to tell our plan by calling Customer Service.
+How can you keep track of your out-of-pocket total? □ We will help you.
+The Part D Explanation of Benefits (EOB) report you receive includes the current amount of your out-of-pocket costs.
+When this amount reaches \$8,000, this report will tell you that you have left the Coverage Gap Stage and have moved on to the Catastrophic

+□ Make sure we have the information we need.
 Section 3.2 tells what you can do to help make sure that our records of what you have spent are complete and up to date.